pipefunc/pipefunc/docs/source/faq.md

 ## How to set the `Resources` dynamically, based on the input arguments?

 You can set the `Resources` for a `PipeFunc` dynamically based on the input arguments by providing a callable to the `resources` argument.
+This ensures lazy evaluation of the resources, allowing you to determine the resources at runtime based on the input arguments.
 The callable should take a dictionary of input arguments and return a `Resources` instance.

 ```{note}